saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Kotlin standard library
 - Kotlin does not have its own collections.
 - Higher order functions are implemented as extensions.
-- Kotlin rovides interfaces (mutable/immutable) on top of java collections.
+- Kotlin provides interfaces (mutable/immutable) on top of java collections.
 - Kotlin collecions:
   Lists,
   Arrays, (including equivalent primitive types viz, charArrays, IntArrays etc)